gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 {{<image name="tree2.png" alt="Possible new output tree">}}

-Taht chops out a lot of extra mesh block junk from the output.
+That chops out a lot of extra mesh block junk from the output.
 About ~360K objects.
 Which makes S3, or Dynamo cheaper.
 But then, the discussion turns to what is the actual intent of what I'm building.
 And how important are those mesh blocks.

 In part two, I'll let you know what I come up with.